jcobo88/microsoft-365-entra-intune-lab/README.md

 ![Windows Update policy details](screenshots/38-windows-update-policy-details-verified.png)

-This confirmed that the Intune Update Ring was successfully applied to the endpoint.
+This confirmed that the Intune Update Ring successfully reached the endpoint.

 ---